 Explore Other Majors and Minors in the College of Arts and Sciences

-The social sciences provide a critical foundation for any form of academic inquiry, from the creative arts to the natural sciences.
-They teach us how to become better citizens of our world and how to build more effective and inclusive societies.
-They also teach us about ourselves and our own motivations while helping us solve practical problems in our daily lives.
+The social sciences provide the necessary foundation for any academic inquiry, from the creative arts to the natural sciences.
+Inside the classroom, we lead courses that are engaging and thought-provoking, inspiring students to become better citizens of our world and work toward a more inclusive future.

-We look forward to exploring the world with you.
+We look forward to changing the world with you.